chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * The `filter` option will now be passed additional parameters when called and should have the method signature `function(tooltipItem, index, tooltipItems, data)`
 * The `custom` callback now takes a context object that has `tooltip` and `chart` properties
 * All properties of tooltip model related to the tooltip options have been moved to reside within the `options` property.
+* The callbacks no longer are given a `data` parameter.
+The tooltip item parameter contains the chart and dataset instead
+* The tooltip item's `index` parameter was renamed to `dataIndex`

 ## Developer migration